rotationalio/ensign/docs/content/examples/data_engineers.md

 	}
 }
 ```
-### Putting it all together in the `main` function
+### Putting it all together in the main function
 We will first create a logger using `watermill.NewStdLogger`.
-Then we create the publisher and create the `closeCh` channel to send a signal to the publisher to stop publishing if needed.
+Then we create the publisher and create the `closeCh` channel that will be used to send a signal to the publisher to stop publishing.
 We then pass the `publisher` and the `closeCh` to the `publishWeatherData` function and run it in a goroutine.

 We then create another channel that listens for a `os.Interrupt` signal and will close when it receives the signal.
 If it receives the signal, it closes and the code moves on to close the `closeCh` channel and that notifies the publisher to stop publishing.